yingqi0607/tp/docs/UserGuide.md

 ### 3.2.4.
 Listing Pending tasks: `list`
 Suppose you used the `find` command previously to locate some of your Pending tasks.
 You may use the `list` command to go back to viewing the entire Pending Tasks list again.

-If you want to view a list of all pending tasks names in TR4CKER, you can enter `list`.
-TR4CKER will display a list of all pending tasks names in TR4CKER.
+In addition, TR4CKER will display a list of all Pending tasks in the Result Display box.

 Format: `list`